 A team of mercenaries led by Artie Cameron are hired by the mayor of Fruita, Colorado to hunt down vagrants that have been killing trampers and tourists in the woods.
 The group set forth, joined by others they encounter on the way including the park ranger Gwen Peters and Griffin, the sole survivor of a group of hunters.
 They encounter the vagrants but discover that they worship a dragon that has been killing all in the area.

-Dragon Soldiers was the sixth film for Hank Braxtan, a former soldier turned filmmaker who had previously made the home movie Return of the Ghostbusters (2007) and assorted low-budget horror films with Blood Effects (2011), Chemical Peel (2014) and Unnatural (2015).
+Dragon Soldiers was the sixth film for Hank Braxtan, a former soldier turned filmmaker who had previously made the home movie Return of the Ghostbusters (2007) and assorted low-budget horror films with Blood Effects (2011), Chemical Peel (2014), Unnatural (2015) and subsequent to this Jurassic Hunt (2021) and Dead Zone (2022).
 I had previously viewed Braxtan’s comedy Snake Outta Compton (2018), which was so painfully unfunny that it made this site’s Worst Films list for that year.
 Braxtan is married to Arielle Brachfeld who has worked on most of his films and here plays the role of the park ranger Gwen, as well as comes up with the story and produces the film.

 Based on Snake Outta Compton, I had very low expectations of Dragon Soldiers.
 What it reminds of in conception – soldiers vs a dragon – is a bunch of cheap Dragon Films that came out exploiting the early 2000s fantasy boom.
 See the likes of Dragon Fighter (2003), Dragon Storm (2004), Dragon (2006), D-War (2007), Fire & Ice (2008), Dragon Hunter (2009) and Dragonquest (2009), as well as the interminable series of DragonHeart sequels.